-But what if you want to grow them indoors using hydroponics?
-While it might be surprising for some, you can grow lavender hydroponically, as it is a plant perfect for arid climates.
+But many people want to know can you grow lavender hydroponically?
+While it might be surprising for some, yes you can grow lavender hydroponically, as it is a plant perfect for arid climates.

 Now, what are the perfect growing conditions for a lavender plant?